 Everything else being equal, a £50,000 cap would have reduced Labour’s income from donations by three-quarters during the 2010 election campaign.
 By comparison, Liberal Democrat income would have been cut by half, and the Conservatives by one-third.
 It is virtually certain, moreover, that the Conservatives would be the best placed of the three main parties to source large numbers of £50,000 donations.

 The ‘big donor’ culture is a genuine problem, but a ‘big bang’ approach to donations could become a greater one.
 The crucial test for party funding reforms is whether they offer scope to restore public confidence and bring about democratic renewal.
 Measured against that objective, donation caps are likely to have a role to play – but only as part of a package of long-term measures designed to promote fair party competition and encourage political engagement, rather than destroy them.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.